 Toggle: English / Spanish

-Eclampsia is seizures (convulsions) in a pregnant woman.
+Eclampsia is the new onset of seizures or coma in a pregnant woman with preeclampsia.
 These seizures are not related to an existing brain condition.

 Eclampsia follows a condition called preeclampsia.
-This is a serious complication of pregnancy that includes high blood pressure and excess and rapid weight gain.
+This is a complication of pregnancy in which a woman has high blood pressure and other findings.

 Your chance of getting preeclampsia increases when:

-You are having more than one baby (twins, triplets, etc.)
+- You are having more than 1 baby (such as twins or triplets).